giuntoli-group/nmm-week6/README.md

 # nmm-week6

 Colloids are fun, but let's go up in scale and model complexity!
 This assignment is similar in scope to the one of last week, but we focus on macromolecules/polymers with Coarse grained models.

 ## Assignment 1 - Who needs Chemistry?

 Develop a Coarse Grained model for a simple polymer (polylactic acid) from a higher-resolution all-atom model.
 The complex macromolecular structure means that the chemical connectivity must be considered by using multiple beads with bonded interactions.
 For both bonded and non-bonded interactions we follow a coarse-graining scheme called Iterative Boltzmann Inversion.

 ### Instructions

 1a.
 Load the `PLA_CHARMM.data` atomistic structure in Ovito and inspect it.
 How many atoms belong to the same monomer?
 How many monomers are present in the entire chain?

 1b.
-Define the beads of the CG model.
-How many beads per monomer are defined?
-How many atoms are included in each of the CG beads?

-1c.
 Define the bonded interactions of the CG model.

 (i) Run the script PLA_CHARMM.in of a single atomistic chain. (`--nodes=1 --ntasks-per-node=2` seems to give good performance)

-(ii) From the sampled configurations, use the scripts in the `PMF_calc/` directory to plot the distributions of all bonds, angles, and dihedrals between the centers of mass of the CG beads.
+(ii) From the sampled configurations, use the scripts in the `prob_distr_calc/` directory to plot the distributions of all bonds, angles, and dihedrals between the centers of mass of the CG beads.
 The scripts plot the PMFs from the all-atom simulations, fit them to an analytical function and output the fitting parameters.

 (iii) Look into `compute_bond_distances()` function in the `compute_bonds.py` file: How does MDAnalysis identify the CG beads?